KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 --------ccc_encoder_4x4.sv: Encoder src code that generates multiple encoders.

-------MicroBlaze_test: Directory containing our MicroBlaze testing code.
+------MicroBlaze_test/: Directory containing our MicroBlaze testing code.

 --------ccc_codec_test_\*.c: 5 test files that each run a different test on the encoder and decoder.

-----constraints: Directory containing constraints for our boards SD Card pins.
+----constraints/: Directory containing constraints for our boards SD Card pins.

-----MicroBlaze_Code: Directory containing src code for FPGA TCP Server and FPGA TCP Client.
+----MicroBlaze_Code/: Directory containing src code for FPGA TCP Server and FPGA TCP Client.

-----SD_MYCODE_1.0: Directory containing src code and test drivers for our sd_controller interface.
+----SD_MYCODE_1.0/: Directory containing src code and test drivers for our sd_controller interface.
 MircoBlaze would communicate with the SD Card using this interface.

-----SD_SPI: Directory containing src code of our modifications to the SD Card SPI interface we used from MIT.
+----SD_SPI/: Directory containing src code of our modifications to the SD Card SPI interface we used from MIT.

 ## Authors